40 LinkedIn Hacks to Use in 2024 (You Haven’t Heard All of These)

 Ash Rathod is a brand story strategist at Digital Focus.
 As you might expect, Rathod advocates strongly for the power of storytelling on LinkedIn.

-You never know when a post on LinkedIn might land on a stranger’s feed.
-Your post may even go viral.
+You never know when a LinkedIn post might appear on a stranger’s feed or go viral.

 One way to quickly share what you do with an unknown audience is to add a bio — almost like an email signature — at the bottom of your posts.

-You can share what you do and what you share on LinkedIn and when.
-It might encourage someone to head over to your profile, follow, or connect.
+You can share what you do and what you share on LinkedIn.
+It might encourage someone to view your profile, follow, or connect.

 Image Source

-If you’re posting content in a series, you can add a hashtag that groups certain content together.
+If posting a content series, you can add a hashtag that groups content.

-Before you choose your hashtag, search it in the LinkedIn search bar.
+Before you choose your hashtag, search for it in the LinkedIn search bar.
 If no one else is using it, claim it as your own!
-Your own hashtag makes your most valuable content searchable for your most engaged followers.
+Your hashtag makes your most valuable content searchable for your followers.

 Kristina Azarenko uses #seokristina.
-A quick search on this hashtag and you can find her content, neatly grouped together.
+A quick search on this hashtag will help you find her content neatly grouped within the search.

 Image Source